anugrahamanoharan16-creator/my-simple-website/README.md

-# 🚀 My CI/CD Demo – GitHub Actions + GitHub Pages
+# 🚀 DevOps CI/CD Pipeline Demo
+### GitHub Actions • GitHub Pages • Automated Deployment

-This is a simple CI/CD project that automatically deploys a static website to **GitHub Pages** using **GitHub Actions**.
+This project demonstrates a **complete CI/CD pipeline** that automatically builds and deploys a static website using **GitHub Actions** and **GitHub Pages** — with **zero local setup** required.

-I built this to understand how cloud-based CI/CD works without using Docker or any local terminal commands.
+Every push to the **main** branch triggers the workflow and updates the live website instantly.

 ---

 ## 🌐 Live Website
-After successful deployment, your website URL will appear here:
+🔗 **Your GitHub Pages Link:**
+(Will appear after your first successful deployment in:

-**Settings → Pages → URL**
+**Settings → Pages → Visit site**)

 ---

-## 🔧 What This Project Does
+## ✅ Features of This Project

-- Automatically deploys the website on every push to **main**
+### 🔹 CI/CD Workflow
+- Automatic build triggered by GitHub Actions
+- Runs validation steps
+- Uploads artifacts
+- Deploys to GitHub Pages
+- 100% cloud-based — no Docker/no terminal needed

+### 🔹 What You Learn
-- Uses GitHub Actions as the CI/CD pipeline
+- How GitHub Actions works
+- How automated deployment pipelines are created
-- Hosts the website using GitHub Pages
+- How to publish a website using GitHub Pages
-- No manual deployment needed
+- A clean DevOps project to add to LinkedIn or resume

 ---

+## 🛠️ Tech Stack
+- **GitHub Actions**
+- **GitHub Pages**
+- **HTML / CSS**

+---

-## 📁 Files in This Project
+## 📁 Project Structure